 Financial and insurance entities must take an interest in where the housing that concerns them is sited, and be cautious when dealing with housing in vulnerable areas.
 This is normal for some financing, because it requires planning permission, but this is not true for all.
 Zoning for risk insurance purposes would allow insurance cover in more exposed sites, even if it was more expensive.
 A Training Training of staff to advise clients on siting risks, to help them prepare for excess forces in wind prone sites, or flooding, is a responsible role for financial institutions to take.
 Disaster mitigation should be a fundamental consideration when financing construction in the Caribbean area.
-ACTION: Train staff to advise clients on siting risks Goals 2, 3 & 4: Design, Materials & Essential Details There are good examples in the Caribbean of insurance companies taking an interest in these three aspects of the houses that they insure, setting standards and providing a discount on premiums if the standards are met.
+ACTION: Train staff to advise clients on siting risks Goals 2, 3 & 4: Design, Materials and Details There are good examples in the Caribbean of insurance companies taking an interest in these three aspects of the houses that they insure, setting standards and providing a discount on premiums if the standards are met.
 Regional financing organisations, such as the Caribbean Development Bank, now take Disaster Mitigation seriously in their housing finance efforts.
-Some of the National financial entities have begun to follow this lead, which will lead to a reduction in vulnerability over time.
+Some of the national financial entities have begun to follow this lead, good examples of which are "Anjo Insurance", which promotes the use of connectors and offers discounts for hazard mitigation activities, and "Antigua Masonry Products" who teach good practice.
+These activities will contribute to a reduction in vulnerability over time.
 A Inspection Capacity To have an effective influence on the disaster resistance of housing that is financed or insured by the sector, standards must be set and inspection or supervision must be done.
 If the financial or insurance entity does not have the capacity itself, it may be possible to use an existing housing or inspection agency to provide the assurance of compliance.
 ACTION: Develop internal capacity for inspection or make arrangements with outside organisations to provide the service Essential Details It costs between 1- 5% of the value of a house to make it substantially resistant to hurricanes (either when being built or when being retrofitted).
-This sum is the amount required to significantly increase the resilience of a house and therefore safeguard the loan or insurance entity involved.
-Making sure of and loaning the required sum to provide this resistance is good business sense.
-ACTION: Support mitigation details in housing SECTION 4 HOMEOWNERS Homeowners suffer the most from hurricanes.
-When their roofs and homes are damaged they have to organize and usually pay for the required repairs.
+This sum is the amount required to significantly increase the resistance of a house and therefore safeguard the loan or insurance entity involved.
+Including the additional cost in the loan and requiring hurricane resistant construction make good business sense.
+ACTION: Support mitigation details in housing SECTION 4 HOMEOWNERS Homeowners are the ones who suffer the most from hurricanes.
+Their roofs and homes get damaged and they have to organize and most often pay for the required repairs.
 Particularly when hurricanes are frequent, as in the last few years, it becomes more important, when repairing after one storm, to put back a roof that will withstand the next.
 Resolving to rebuild a safer home is the first step, making sure it is sited in the safest place the homeowner can find.
 In the Appendix is a list of building design tips and details that will help resist hurricane forces and therefore limit the damage that occurs.
 There are also guides to assist with hurricanes before and after the storm.
 A flyer is included to remind householders of what they can do just before a storm to limit the damage, and a checklist for monitoring builders working on their home to ensure that safe building practices that will resist hurricane forces are used.
 Householders Role in Achieving Mitigation Goals During Reconstruction Desirable goals during reconstruction are that: